Information Inequalities for Five Random Variables: Experimental Information Inequalities

 \subsection{Case II}

 Inequalities in the $\acbd<0$ case have a similar but significantly simpler structure.
-Facets of the $n$-copy cone $\mathcal Q^*_2$ from (\ref{eq:Q2}) include the coordinate planes, the two Shannon facets $(a,z)\ge0$ and $(b,z)\ge 0$ as above, and additional facets generating the inequalities
+Facets of the $n$-copy cone $\mathcal Q^*_2$ from (\ref{eq:Q2}) include $13$ coordinate planes, the two Shannon facets $(a,z)\ge0$ and $(b,z)\ge 0$ as above, and additional facets corresponding to the inequalities

-for $1\le k\le n$ for the first, and $1\le k\le n\m-1$ for the second set of inequalities.
 As noted in the $\abcd<0$ case, inequalities in the second set are instances of ones from the first from the previous generation when $z$ is replaced by $c$.
 When $z$ is replaced by $d$, the resulting inequality

-is Shannon as $\acbd + \D \ge 0$ holds in every polymatroid.
+is Shannon as $\acbd + \D= (a,d\|c)+2(b,d\|a)+(a,c\|b)\ge 0$ holds in every polymatroid.